xcart/xcart-docs/_pages/kb_en/modules/geolocation.md

 order: 125
 published: true
 ---
 To improve the user experience of non-logged-in store visitors, IP geolocation can be implemented in an X-Cart 5 store through the use of the addon **[Geolocation](https://market.x-cart.com/addons/geolocation.html)** by X-Cart team.
-Geolocation is involved in a number of X-Cart features; for example, it enables your store to "guess" the location of a non-logged-in custmer for a more precise pre-login shipping cost estimation.
+Geolocation is involved in a number of X-Cart features; for example, it enables your store to "guess" the location of a non-logged-in customer for a more precise pre-login shipping cost estimation.

 The addon provides a way for X-Cart to use a downloadable database of IP addresses by MaxMind, an industry-leading provider of IP intelligence.
 By default, MaxMind's GeoLite database (GeoLite2-Country.mmdb) is used which enables the store to identify a customer's location to a country level.
 If necessary, a more advanced MaxMind database (free or paid) may be installed via the addon settings.